artemshitov/block_configurable/README.md

 ## Usage

-Set up class (or module).
+Set up your class (or module).
 Only parameters explicitly listed will be available for configuration.

 ```ruby
 class MyClass